layumi/2016_super_resolution/README.md

 I include train and test code in master branch.

 # Training data
-I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from https://pan.baidu.com/s/1c0TvFyw  (Baidu is so annoying.
-Baidu seems to force Windows user to install their software.
+I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from https://pan.baidu.com/s/1c0TvFyw
+![](https://github.com/layumi/2016_super_resolution/blob/master/WechatIMG1.jpeg)
+(Baidu Driver is so annoying.
+Baidu seems to force Windows users to install their software.
 You may try to download it on a Mac or Ubuntu?
-I can download it without installation on Mac.)
+I can download it without installation on Mac.
+Or install their free software and uninstall after download.lol)
-![](https://github.com/layumi/2016_super_resolution/blob/master/WechatIMG1.jpeg)

 # Result
 This code get the better performance than 'bicubic' for enlarging a 2x pic.
 It can be trained and tested now.